-- The records must be kept for a period of five (5) years from the date of the submission of the return and from the end of the relevant tax period.
-The employer must retain such records and make them available for scrutiny by the Commissioner. - Employers who supply the tax certificate information on an electronic medium or electronically, must also keep such records for the prescribed period.
+- The records must be kept for a period of five (5) years from the date of the submission of the return and from the end of the relevant tax period if the person is not required to submit a tax return but has earned some form of taxable income.
+The employer must retain such records and make them available for scrutiny by the Commissioner. - Employers who supply the tax certificate information on an electronic medium or electronically, must also keep such records for the prescribed period

-8.2 RECORDS AND INFORMATION TO BE PROVIDED BY THE EMPLOYEE
+6.2 RECORDS AND INFORMATION TO BE PROVIDED BY THE EMPLOYEE

-Paragraph 14(1)) of the 4th Schedule
+Reference to the Act Paragraph 14(1) of the Fourth Schedule

-• The employee must supply the following particulars to his/her employer to ensure that the employer's records are correct:
+- The employee must supply the following particulars to his/her employer to ensure that the employer's records are correct:

-Surname and full names;
+- Surname and full names

+- Address:

-- Address: - Identity number or passport number and date of birth; - Income Tax reference number (if any); - Written declaration where required (refer below).
+- Identity number or passport number and date of birth;

+- Income Tax reference number (if any);

+- Written declaration where required.